 Ashley, an ILP volunteer, has been to Romania many times to see her kids!
 She was a volunteer at the orphanage first as a BYU service abroad, then again multiple times when ILP took over the orphanage program there.

 She first wrote about her experience serving with ILP on this post.
 To sum up though, there was a certain 3 year old boy that really stole her heart.
 When she first met him he couldn't walk due to a medical condition, but through consistent work she was able to help him take his first steps and by the end of the semester he was even walking.

-At the orphanage in Romania, ILP volunteers help many children develop physically to reach milestones, like pictured above.
+At the orphanage in Romania, ILP volunteers help many children develop physically to reach milestones, like helping kids learn to walk.

 So you guessed it...she went back to the Romanian orphanage again years later.

 "For the next two years, I thought about him often and dreamed of going back to the country and little boy that I had fallen in love with.
 I worked hard to save my money, graduate, and now that I am back in Romania, I couldn't be happier!
 I have gotten to see him almost every day and continue to build our relationship.
 I have loved getting to see him progress over the years and learn all the small things that make him who he is; such as, saving snails on the playground, loving cars and dogs, being afraid of the dark, and preferring the color orange.
 I look forward to seeing him every day and hearing him say 'Ashley!' as he runs to give me a hug.

 "Honestly, the best part about coming to work in this orphanage is the personal relationships that you build with the workers and the children.
 They are connections and moments that you will never forget and that can change your life.
 Every time that I come, I meet more children and fall in love with each one of them.
 It's hard to find opportunities in life that are more fulfilling than working with these children.
 Lives are changed every day.....as you change theirs and they change yours even more. "